civican/legisinfo/44-1/bills/C-252/bill_text.md

 ## Summary

-This enactment amends the `Food and Drugs Act` to prohibit food and beverage marketing directed at persons under 13 years of age.
+This enactment amends the `Food and Drugs Act` to prohibit the marketing of prescribed foods directed at persons under 13 years of age.

 Whereas the Public Health Agency of Canada stated in its 2012 report entitled Curbing Childhood Obesity: A Federal, Provincial and Territorial Framework for Action to Promote Healthy Weights that the rate of childhood obesity in Canada has been rising steadily in recent decades;